 In the same vein as trail mix, granola makes for more nutrition.
 And it adds an even more satisfying crunch to your batch!

-If you’re not old enough to remember the old Reese’s commercials where the arguments ensued about who put the peanut butter in the chocolate and who put the chocolate in the peanut butter, it really doesn’t matter.
-Because if you put peanut butter in this cookie mix, you WILL have created an amazing combination that will make you Queen of the Cookies.
+If you’re not old enough to remember the old Reese commercials where the arguments ensued about who put the peanut butter in the chocolate and who put the chocolate in the peanut butter, it really doesn’t matter.
+Because if you put peanut butter in this cookie mix, you WILL have created a chocolate chip peanut butter cookie that will make you Queen of the Cookies.

 Add your favorite dried fruit to this Betty Crocker chocolate chip cookie mix for something extra sweet with a little more nutrition.
 A small handful will do, and you’ll be amazed at the results.
 Go for raisins, craisins, sour cherries, and apricots, or make it a fun mix of your favorites.
 The possibilities here are absolutely endless!